compbiomed/singleCellTK/README.md

 [![codecov](https://codecov.io/gh/compbiomed/singleCellTK/branch/master/graph/badge.svg)](https://codecov.io/gh/compbiomed/singleCellTK)
 <!-- badges: end -->

-The Single Cell ToolKit (SCTK) is an analysis platform that provides an **R interface to several popular single-cell RNA-sequencing (scRNAseq) data preprocessing, quality control, and visualization tools**.
-SCTK imports raw or filtered counts from various scRNAseq technologies and upstream tools such as 10x CellRanger, BUStools, Optimus, STARSolo, and more.
-By integrating several publicly available tools written in R as well as Python, SCTK performs extensive quality control measures including doublet detection and batch effect correction.
-Additionally, SCTK summarizes results and related visualizations in a comprehensive R markdown and/or HTML report.
-SCTK provides a standardized single cell analysis workflow by representing the counts data and the results using the [SingleCellExperiment](https://www.bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) R object.
-Furthermore, SCTK enables seamless downstream analysis by exporting data and results in flat .txt and Python Anndata formats.
+The Single Cell ToolKit (SCTK) is an analysis platform that provides an **R interface to several popular single-cell RNA-sequencing (scRNAseq) data preprocessing, quality control, analysis, and visualization tools**.
+SCTK imports raw or filtered counts from various scRNAseq preprocessing tools such as 10x CellRanger, BUStools, Optimus, STARSolo, and more.
+By integrating several publicly available tools written in R or Python, SCTK can be used to perform extensive quality control including doublet detection, ambient RNA removal, and batch effect correction.
+SCTK integrates analysis workflows from popular tools such as Seurat and Bioconductor/OSCA into a single unified framework.
+Results from various workflows can be summarized and easily shared using comprehensive HTML reports.
+Lastly, data can be exported to Seurat or AnnData object to allow for seamless integration with other downstream analysis workflows.

-A comprehensive list of available functions is listed in the Reference section.
 More information about the toolkit can be found at the toolkit [homepage](https://camplab.net/sctk/).

 ## Installation